This is a list of suggested activities only and none are associated with NAOC 2018. This list does not constitute an endorsement.

 Travelling north from Dawson City on the Dempster Highway, after about 70km you'll come to Tombstone Territorial Park.
 There's a government campground there, which makes a good base for the wonderful hiking in the area.
 Driving further north, you pass through the unglaciated Olgivie Mountains to the Arctic Circle.
 Taking the road further will bring you to Fort McPherson and Inuvik on the mighty MacKenzie River delta.

-A boat journey or plane ride down the river will take you to Tuktoyaktuk, or Tuk as it is known locally, where you can dip your foot in the Arctic Ocean and see pingos (upthrust ice-cored hills).
-(An extension of the Dempster Highway between Inuvik and Tuk is under construction and is scheduled to open fall 2017.)
+A newly constructed road connects Inuvik to Tuktoyaktuk, or Tuk as it is known locally, where you can dip your foot in the Arctic Ocean and see pingos (upthrust ice-cored hills).

 The Chilkoot Trail